lee0c/lee0c.github.io/_posts/2024-08-10-rescue-trans-rescue.md

 I want to expand on the “single item or set” thing - this lets different types of crafts shine differently and allows us to price things reasonably and at many price points.
 It also means not everything will be one-and-gone!

+**You may also submit only a sticker design.** However, be aware (as you read the next question) that I am not able to set artist commission rates on sales of the sticker sheets, only individual artistic creations.
+The sticker sheets will be too collaborative to realistically apply all artists’ commissions in a meaningful way.

 ### How is pricing determined?
 Are artists paid?

 This is *very* tentative at current, but here’s my thoughts: